 A Joyful Masterpiece

 Enter Shakespeare’s enchanted forest of whimsy, mistaken identity, and jest—where fairies rule and love (eventually) reigns supreme.
-This Shakespearean favorite returns triumphantly to San Francisco after a 35-year absence.
+This Shakespearean favorite returns triumphantly to San Francisco after a nearly 35-year absence.
 Created in 1962 to music by Felix Mendelssohn, A Midsummer Night’s Dream was George Balanchine’s first original full-length ballet and quickly hailed as a masterpiece—think adventures and misadventures, mischief and magic, woodland creatures and fairyland foibles.
 Beautiful costume and set designs by Martin Pakledinaz and radiant, magical choreography make this ballet a delight for all ages.

 Casting to be announced